**UPDATED 21 JUNE 2021**

 The risk of domestic abuse will be much higher during lockdown and here at Tees, we hope to reassure you that there are still ways to safeguard yourself and your children: You are not without help or support.

-For an overview of domestic violence, please refer to our article: Domestic violence and controlling or coercive behaviour.
+For an overview of domestic violence, please refer to our page: Domestic violence and controlling or coercive behaviour.

 If you or your children are in immediate danger, first call the police – dial 999.